shiiyan/my-tech-blog/src/design-pattern-for-data-presistence-bulk-insert.md

-# Design Pattern For Bulk Insert
+# Design Patterns For Bulk Insert

 For original contents, refer to the following link.